… updated on Tuesday, February 28, 2023 17:46 UTC

 The “original” (or shall I say orthodox) SDN definition comes from Open Networking Foundation and calls for a strict separation of control- and data planes, with a single control plane being responsible for multiple data planes.

 FYI, I’m not blaming OpenFlow.
-OpenFlow is just a low level tool that can be extremely handy when you’re trying to implement unusual ideas.
+OpenFlow is just a low level tool that could be extremely handy when you’re trying to implement unusual ideas… if only it were implemented on recent gear.

-I am positive there will be people building OpenFlow controllers controlling forwarding fabrics, but they might eventually realize what a monumental task they undertook when they’ll have to reinvent all the wheels networking industry invented in the last 30 years including:
+I am positive there will always be people building OpenFlow controllers controlling forwarding fabrics (see also: Faucet), but they might eventually realize what a monumental task they undertook when they’ll have to reinvent all the wheels networking industry invented in the last 30 years including:

 - Topology discovery;